Take Your Relationships to the Next Level

 A great way to begin is to “remember the little things.”
 Say something like, “Do you remember when you said Olive Garden has the best bread sticks?
 Let’s go grab some!”
 Now that you’ve suggested a restaurant and a particular food item that you know they like, you have a much better chance of connecting with them.

-Watch Netflix together.
+Watch movies and shows together.
 You don’t always have to be talking to bond, and some down time watching a show can be a good way to spend time together.
 Sitting beside another person can strengthen your physical and emotional bond because they are there for you.
 Plus you can decide together what show to watch, creating a common excitement for what will happen next.

 3. Car Rides